-Convalescence
+❖ Convalescence

 How long it takes for you to fully recover from your surgery varies from person to person.
 It can take up to two weeks.
+You should consider who is going to look after you during the early part of this time.
+You may have family or close friends nearby who are able to support you or care for you in your home during the early part of your recovery period.
+You might consider going to stay with relatives or you may wish to make your own arrangements to stay in a convalescent home while you recover.
 After you return home, you will need to take it easy and should expect to get tired to begin with.